 When Jesus met a lame man, he knew that the man’s real need was greater than physical healing.
-As Alistair Begg explains in this sermon, Jesus not only healed the man’s physical body, but restored him to a right relationship with God through the forgiveness of his sins.
-In light of this example, we should remember to show mercy to those in need, but bear in mind that their greatest need can only be met through the work of Christ.
+As Alistair Begg explains in this sermon, Jesus not only healed the man’s physical body but also restored him to a right relationship with God through the forgiveness of his sins.
+In light of this example, we should remember to show mercy to those in need even as we bear in mind that their greatest need can only be met through the work of Christ.

 32That evening at sundown they brought to him all who were sick or oppressed by demons.
 33And the whole city was gathered together at the door.
 34And he healed many who were sick with various diseases, and cast out many demons.
 And he would not permit the demons to speak, because they knew him.